unfoldedcircle/core-api/doc/integration-driver/write-integration-driver.md

 During normal operation there are only a few different message exchanged between the Remote and the integration driver:

+- `authentication`: sent by the driver after WebSocket connection is established
-- `subscribe_events`: after the WebSocket connection is established
+- `subscribe_events`: sent by the Remote after the WebSocket connection is authenticated
 - `entity_command`: instruct the driver to perform an action on an entity
 - `entity_change`: inform the Remote that an entity changed
 - `get_device_state`: request the device state from the driver